AnnaMoudra/repo_tracker/README.md

 1. Install requirements from requirements.in file.

-2. Setup confuguration in config.toml file.
-It should be usable as is, if token is not generated register, use your own client id and update configuration or generate your token and use tracker.update_headers(token='your token').
+2. Setup configuration in config.toml file.
+It should be usable as is, if token is not generated, use your own client id and update configuration or generate your token and use `tracker.update_headers(token='your token')` to pass it to application.

 3. Run the app:
 ```shell